Bitcoin-com/golden-ticket/README.md

 1. Open `create-addresses.js` and add your mnemonic
 2. `npm run create-addresses`.
 This will create `n` paper wallets w/ cashAddr and privkeyWIF.
 This will also create `addresses.csv` for importing in to a spreadsheet.

+### Redeem Unclaimed Funds

+1. Open `redeem-unclaimed-funds.js` and add your mnemonic
+2. `npm run redeem-unclaimed-funds` to have funds sent back to the funders cashAddr